The experiment aims at the digitalization of an injection moulding process for quick process set-up and production optimization.

 This approach complements other commonly used aproaches purely based on data captured in the injection line and applying Machine Learning technices.
 The main contribution of the present approach is that provides insight to the process engineer from the very begining, when the mould is set up and there is still not real data available in the monitoring system.
 In addtition it also provides a layer of interpretability of what happens inside the mould, complementing usually black box aproaches based on neuronal networks.

-To achieve this point, the developer must complete previously a sequence of activities.
+To achieve this point, the developer previously has to complete a sequence of activities.
 First to establish the proper knowledge-based simulation model that represents the injection process steps (filling-packing-cooling-part release) and which outputs are estimations of the part quality indicators.
 These simulations will be exploited through a simulation DOE that will allow to explore the procesing window.
-Reduced order techniques will allow to encapsulate these results in sinple models that run on the fly and that will constitue a Digital Twin of the process, being operable through the user interface.
+Reduced order techniques will allow to encapsulate these results in simple models that run on the fly and that will constitue a Digital Twin of the process, being operable through the user interface.
 Based on data collected directly in the injection line, the developer can also update/correct the Digital Twin for achieving higher accuracy.

 - INYMON will define the injection process of reference for the experiment and will provide available collected data from online sensoring of the process.